MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/spa-authorization-code.md

 }
 ```

-## Using Spa Auth Code in the Front End
+## Using SPA Auth Code in the Front End

 Configure a PublicClientApplication from MSAL.js in your single-page application: